jesusoterogomez/chrome_extension_atlas_obscura/README.md

 ### Why?
 I was missing something that showed something interesting whenever I opened a new tab in my browser.
 I was looking for something simple (Something that looked like the backdrop images from Chromecast).
 In my search, I found the [Official Atlas Obscura extension](https://community.atlasobscura.com/t/introducing-the-atlas-obscura-chrome-extension/31566)

-However, I found out that the experience and performance were a bit lacking, some problems I found were:
+However, I found out that the experience and performance could be improved, some problems I found were:
 - [Flash of unstyled content](https://en.wikipedia.org/wiki/Flash_of_unstyled_content)
 - Animations didn't sync well
 - Images and other assets were downloaded from network every time a tab was opened, this meant that performance was variable on every load.